PenguinDaBozo/VSDIATgrind/DAY 1.md

 <img width="798" height="504" alt="image" src="https://github.com/user-attachments/assets/456d4298-3031-4403-8679-ae0152f6079d" /><br>

-There is another interface that has to be present with RISC-V and layout which is th eahrdware description language. ou have to implement this architecutre in some rdl which in this case is picorv32 cpu core.
+There is another interface that has to be present with RISC-V and layout which is the hardware description language. ou have to implement this architecutre in some rdl which in this case is picorv32 cpu core.
 This rdl implements specifications of RISC-V architecture and finally from implementaiton to layout it is a standard gds flow.

 ### 2 - From Software Applications to Hardware
 These apps run on hardware but how does all of these processes happen?